Exo-TiC/ExoTiC-ISM/README.md

 ###  Quickstart

 This is not an installable package, so you will always need to clone it if you want to work with it.
+Sherpa is distributed for Mac and Linux, this means Windows users will have to use a Linux virtual machine or find an alternative solution.

 This section will you give all the necessary terminal commands to go from opening our GitHub page in the browser to having reduced results on your local machine.
 For a more thorough description of the individual steps, please continue to the section